thegdyne/pyro-logger-dev/README.md

 - 📄 Generate official PDF forms
 - 💾 Saves entries locally on your device
 - 📴 Works offline once installed
+- 🐛 Report issues directly from the app

 ## How to Use